Agriculture, Soil, Fertilizer & Farm Operations calculator

 • Animals in feeding group: Use the head count for the group being fed the same ration.

-• Dry matter intake per head: Use nutritionist guidance or measured intake for the class of livestock.
+• Dry matter intake per head per day: Use nutritionist guidance or measured intake for the class of livestock.

-• Feeding period: Use days covered by this feed plan or inventory check.
+• Feeding period length: Use days covered by this feed plan or inventory check.

-• Feed waste and ration adjustment: Use 1.05 to add 5 percent waste or shrink.
+• Feed waste and shrink factor: Use 1.05 to add 5 percent waste or shrink.

 How to use the result